 US destroyer, Philippine vessel collide off Japan: Navy

-WASHINGTON: A US Navy destroyer and a Philippine-flagged container ship collided off the south coast of Japan, causing unspecified injuries, the US Navy reported on Friday (Jun 16).
+WASHINGTON: A US Navy destroyer and a Philippine-flagged container ship collided off the coast of Japan, causing an undetermined number of injuries, the US Navy reported on Friday (Jun 16).

 The collision between the guided missile destroyer USS Fitzgerald and the ACX Crystal took place about 56 nautical miles southwest of Yokosuka, Japan at about 2.30am on Saturday (1730 GMT Friday).